Pam Kirk, Ph.D.

 and by appointment

 Pamela M. Hunt Kirk is Associate Professor of Sociology.
-Dr. Hunt Kirk joined UWG in 2008 after earning her Ph.D. in Sociology at Kent State University.
-She has general research and teaching interests in Social Psychology, Emotions, Deviance, Subculture, Research Methods (Quantitative and Qualitative), and Health.
+Dr. Kirk joined UWG in 2008 after earning her Ph.D. in Sociology at Kent State University.
+She has general research and teaching interests in Social Psychology, Emotions, Deviance, Subculture, Research Methods (Quantitative and Qualitative), and Sexual Orientation.

 - A. B., Marketing and Sales, Edison Community College, 1994